How COVID-19 has changed investing, according to VCs at Sequoia, Insight, Forerunner, 500 Startups, and more

 Roelof Botha, a partner at Sequoia Capital, joined the storied venture capital firm 17 years ago and now oversees its U.S. team.
 He has backed startups including YouTube and 23andMe.

-We’ve made 10 new investments in seed and Series A companies since the beginning of March, so we’ve been very active despite the lockdown.
+We’ve made nearly 15 new investments in seed and Series A companies since the beginning of March, so we’ve been very active despite the lockdown.
 We look for things that are enduring.
 When I think about a company like Instacart, [which is part of the Sequoia portfolio], it’s likely that once people have experienced the joy of having groceries delivered, they’ll probably persist.
 But then I wonder about some of the entertainment applications that are blossoming: it’s not clear that those will persist when you go back to school and go back to work.
 So if we believe [a company reflects] the future, accelerated, we will make the investment.

 For some of the later stage companies in our portfolio, we’re actually pushing them to grow even faster.
 They have a market opportunity now because of these accelerations.
 It’s likely that the competitive field will be clear because of what’s going to happen over the next 12 months or so.
 If they are the survivors, they stand to benefit disproportionately.
 The key is whether their unit economics are good.
 Do they have good gross margins, do they charge enough for their product?
 The companies that got into trouble [recently] had upside-down unit economics.
 WeWork and Uber haven’t yet proven good unit economics.